-Credits are available for taxpayers who produce biodiesel and/or blended biodiesel at an Indiana facility, and for dealers who operate service stations that sell blended biodiesel at retail.
+Credits are available for taxpayers who produce biodiesel and/ or blended biodiesel at an Indiana facility, and for dealers who sell blended biodiesel at retail.
+Pass-through entities are eligible for this credit.
+An approved Form BD-100 must be enclosed to verify the claimed credit.